 · non-renewal of a limited term position.

 Grievances like concerns or complaints regarding allegations of harassment or discrimination on the basis of the criteria listed under the EEO Office should be referred directly to the Kennesaw State University EEO and Diversity Office.

-If an employee wishes to file a grievance, they must do so in writing within specific time limits.
-Human Resources or the EEO and Diversity Office staff will assist staff in the filing of a grievance and will provide the specific policy, process, time requirements, and related information.
+If an employee wishes to file a grievance, they must do so in writing within 10 days.
+Human Resources or the Office of Diversity and Inclusion staff will assist staff in the filing of a grievance and will provide the specific policy, process, time requirements, and related information.

 The grievance is not resolved through administrative channels, the aggrieved employee may submit a written request to the President for an impartial Board of Review to be appointed to hear the appeal.
 The aggrieved employee must submit the written request to the President within fifteen (15) working days from the date of notice that the administrative review process is complete.